noris-network/koris/docs/addons.rst

         --namespace=kube-system

 Afterwards we can create the deployments for Dex and the client application.
 All files are located in ``addons/dex`` and include numbered comments that refer to this tutorial.
-Before we edit those, Before, let's create a local copy from the template files:
+Before we edit those, let's create a local copy from the template files:

 .. code:: shell